chreekat/gjallarbru/README.md

     The templates themselves must require no modification.
-    Dropping the HTML/CSS into template dirs should require no more work than calling generated functions with the right paramaters.
+    Dropping the HTML/CSS into template dirs should require no more work than calling generated functions with the right parameters.